Each donut has it’s own texture, color, and flavor depending on the balance of ingredients that you use. And today, we are making ALL OF THEM.

-Blogger reality I eat a lot of really sh*tty food because recipe testing is expensive and I can’t waste valuable nutrients like cheese and almond flour.
+Blogger reality is that I eat a lot of really sh*tty food because recipe testing is expensive and I can’t waste valuable nutrients like cheese and almond flour.

 Unfortunately, this time was different.
 THEY ALL WORKED.
 I know, shocking.
 I even photographed two of the three because I couldn’t decide.
 It was all too overwhelming.
 That much success all at once is a lot for one person to manage and I sort of buckled under the pressure.